 |Did you know?
 76% of businesses reported being a victim of a phishing attack in the last year.|

 Just like there are many fish in the sea, there are multiple types of phishing attempts that you could fall victim to.

-- Spear phishing: The email address is customized to include the target’s name, company, phone number, position at work, and other information to trick the person into believing they have a real-world connection to the sender.
+- Spear phishing: Spear phishing is an email scam targeted towards an individual, a business, or an organization to steal personal data such as financial information or account credentials to trick the person into believing they have a real-world connection to the sender.

 - Whaling attack: Whaling is similar to spear phishing, except on a much larger scale.
 These emails usually have a subject line pertaining to a “critical” business manner and are sent to someone high-up in the food chain within a specific business or organization.
 The objective of whaling attacks is to infect a computer with malware and obtain executives’ business email credentials so they can make fraudulent wire transfers.

 - CEO fraud: When a whaling attack is successful, CEO fraud occurs.
 This is when attackers successfully impersonate and abuse the CEO’s email to approve wire transfers to a financial institution of their choice.

 - Pharming: This method stems from a domain name system (DNS) cache manipulating.
 Basically, the internet uses DNS servers to convert website names to numeric IP addresses.
 The attacker then targets the DNS server and changes the IP address, allowing the attacker to redirect users to a malicious website, even if they type in the correct URL.

 - Voice phishing: Also known as vishing, this is a form of phishing that takes place over voice communication media.
 Using speech synthesis software, an attacker will leave a voicemail notifying the victim of suspicious activity on their bank or credit account and urges the victim to respond to verify their identity.